Graduate Students

 Daniele Celano studies legal history and the Civil War era with Professors Elizabeth Varon and Cynthia Nicoletti.
 Her current research focuses on the repeal of the fugitive slave laws in connection with larger Constitutional issues of military emancipation and federal war powers.
 She is originally from New Jersey and graduated from Purdue University with a BA in 2018.

-Jeremy Nelson is studying environmental history with a focus on the Civil War Era, guided by Professor Caroline E. Janney.
+Jeremy Nelson studies environmental history with a focus on the Civil War Era, guided by Professor Caroline E. Janney.
 With roots in Hampton Roads, he graduated from Princeton University in 2020 with a bachelor’s degree in history, completing a pair of independent research projects on Virginia's Readjuster Party and on American meteorological disasters.
 His master’s thesis argues that the human devastation of the Civil War allowed a brief but significant recovery of ecosystems, especially in the Upper South.

 Carrington OBrion studies race, culture and performance and is advised by Professor Justene Hill Edwards.
 Originally from Virginia, she holds a B.A. in American Studies from Wellesley College, and an M.Phil. in American History from the University of Cambridge.
 At Cambridge, her research focused on conceptions of Shakespeare’s Othello in mid-nineteenth century America.